markwin89/Pewlett-Hackard-Analysis/README.md

 ---
 ## Results
 ### Retiring Titles
-- A large amount of Senoir Engineers and Senior Staff is retiring within the next 3 years.
+- A large amount of Engineers and Senior Staff is retiring within the next 3 years.
   - The next titles are engineers, and staff.
 ![Retiring Title Count](https://user-images.githubusercontent.com/101272613/166969953-448ad8c5-4ece-4dca-88c9-555c3bacbf61.png)
 - To review the full list of employee's name and number, refer CSV file "retiring_current".